2024 Esports World Cup – Featuring Fortnite: Background

 Fortnite was officially announced as one of the games at the 2024 Esports World Cup on March 11, 2024.
 Epic Games, the game's developer, opted not to associate itself with the game's tournament, as they sanction the Fortnite Championship Series (FNCS), which is officially run by Blast ApS.
 As such, the tournament was to be known as Esports World Cup: Featuring Fortnite.

 On April 11, 2024, ESL, which supervises the Esports World Cup tournament series and by extension the Esports World Cup: Featuring Fortnite tournament, announced ESL Featuring Fortnite, a separate game developed by 404 Creative using Unreal Editor for Fortnite (UEFN), an editor used to make custom games using the Fortnite engine.
 ESL Featuring Fortnite operates as a 4-on-4 team shooter, not unlike Call of Duty or Halo, and features familiar team shooter modes like Capture the Flag and Hardpoint.
 This contrasts to the FNCS, which is played on the Fortnite Battle Royale video game and utilizes two-player teams, known as Duos, who are often are paired from different organizations.
 On the same day, ESL announced that esports organizations Dignitas, Team Heretics, Karmine Corp and ZETA DIVISION had committed to fielding teams to compete in ESL Featuring Fortnite tournaments, which would also include qualifiers for Esports World Cup: Featuring Fortnite and the tournament itself, with a then-unnamed Brazilian organization later revealed to be LOUD.
 Additional teams that would participate in ESL Featuring Fortnite tournaments were announced in May 2024.

 Fortnite was one of the games at the Gamers8 festival, which was the predecessor to the Esports World Cup, for both 2022 and 2023.
 The Gamers8 tournaments for both years used Fortnite Battle Royale Duos like the FNCS, albeit with 88-player (or 44-Duo) fields.

 Format

-The 16 teams who qualify for the tournament will be placed into 4 GSL-style groups of 4 teams, with each match being a best-of-5 map series.
-The winners and runners-up of each group will advance to a single elimination playoff bracket; all matches in the playoffs are best-of-7 maps.
+The 16 teams who qualified for the tournament were placed into 4 GSL-style groups of 4 teams, with each match being a best-of-5 map series.
+The winners and runners-up of each group advanced to a single elimination playoff bracket; all matches in the playoffs were best-of-7 maps.

-The top 8 teams at the tournament (those who qualify for the playoffs) will gain Esports World Cup Club Championship points.
-Each organization will be able to qualify for the Club Championship itself if they place in the top 8 in another EWC event, with the winning team's organization able to win the Club Championship as well if they also place in the top 8 of another event.
+The top 8 teams at the tournament (those who qualified for the playoffs) gained Esports World Cup Club Championship points.
+Each organization had the possibility to qualify for the Club Championship itself if they placed in the top 8 in another EWC event, with the winning team's organization able to win the Club Championship as well if they also placed in the top 8 of another event.